nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 </br>

-h) If you want to link your Dexcom Share account as a data source, complete the following lines:
+f) If you want to link your Dexcom Share account as a data source, complete the following lines:

 !!!note
     If you use a DIY closed loop system it is recommended that you let it upload to Nightscout instead of importing using Dexcom Share and the `bridge` plugin.